-Some of the common mistakes outlined in our book, "The Ten Biggest Mistakes That Can Wreck Your Washington Accident Claim," include not seeking medical care promptly after an accident, not keeping up with medical care, and saying too much to the at fault driver or their insurance company, but not collecting all relevant information from the scene of a crash is one way to potentially leave your claim dead in the water.
+Some of the mistakes in our book, "The Ten Biggest Mistakes That Can Wreck Your Washington Accident Claim," include not seeking medical care promptly after an accident, not keeping up with medical care, and saying too much to the at fault driver or their insurance company, but not collecting all relevant information from the scene of a crash is one way to potentially leave your claim dead in the water.

 Evidence is power in a personal injury case and at the end of the day, the value or even legitimacy of a personal injury claim simply comes down to what you can prove if the claim were to go to trial.
-Without important information from the scene of a crash, an accident that leaves a victim with hundreds of thousands in medical bills, permanent disabilities or even results in a death, could ultimately result in no recovery.
+Without important information from the scene of a crash an accident that leaves a victim with hundreds of thousands in medical bills, permanent disabilities or even results in a death, could ultimately result in no recovery.

 So what information should you be collecting after an accident?